elequiel/check-wise-currency/README.md

 # check-wise-currency

-I motivated to create this script to monitoring the change of New Zealand's currency while travel in this country
+I motivated to create this script to monitoring the change of New Zealand's currency while traveling around this country